samuelandersoncodes/save-food/README.md

 As a developer, I need to create the footer with social media links

+As a developer, I need to create a logo so that users can easily identify the site by it as a brand

 As a developer, I need to create the navbar so that users can navigate the website from all spheres of devices

 **EPIC 2 - Stand alone Pages**